bmwcarit/joynr/wiki/generator.md

 Gradle plugin already has defaults for the required properties, `modelPath`, `outputPath` and `generationLanguage`.
-In Android we don't recommend changing the `outputPath` property.
+In Android we don't recommend changing the `outputPath` property as it's not fully supported.
 This differs from the Java version as the plugin will automatically detect if the Android plugin is applied &ndash; if it is, the `outputPath` will automatically be added as a source folder.
 For Java, nothing happens.
 You can read about further properties in the first section of this document.

 > **Note**: You can use the Gradle generator script and develop Android apps as
 > normal, using Java or Kotlin.

+If you are using Android Studio, it's possible that when generating files the first time or after a Gradle clean, the build and assemble don't report any errors but the used classes in code aren't being found.
+To solve this, press the "Sync project with Gradle files" button.

 ## Choosing the generation language
 The value **&lt;GENERATION_LANGUAGE&gt;** of the setting `generationLanguage` can be either